Jim Hurtubise: The Mallard

 From 1973 through 1975, he attempted to qualify rear-engine cars, missing the field in 1973 and 1975, while qualifying 28th in 1974, finishing the race 28th after blowing the engine on lap 31.
 This would be the last year he would successfully qualify for the race.

-For 1976, he was back in the Mallard.
-In 1978, while once again attempting to enter the roadster (a type of car which had now not qualified for the race in a decade) Tom Binford, the chief steward, refused to allow him an attempt to make the race, stating the car had not showed it was capable of race speed during practice.
+For the 1976 and 1977 races, he was back with his front-engine Mallard roadster, but wasn't quick enough to make the field.
+In 1978, he returned, once again attempting to qualify the Mallard, but Tom Binford, the chief steward, refused to allow him a qualifying attempt, stating the car had not showed it was capable of race speed during practice.
 He then sat in entrant Bob Harkey’s car for ten minutes refusing to move.
-After finally leaving the car he ran on the track where he was tackled and apprehended by the police.
+After finally leaving the car he ran onto the track where he was tackled and apprehended by the police.

 In subsequent years, he continued to attempt to get the Mallard into the field, with his final attempt in 1981.
-This was the final attempt for any front-engine car in the race, 13 years after the last time a car of that type had qualified for the race, and 17 years since the last time one had won.
+This was the final attempt for any front-engine car in the race, thirteen years after the last time a car of that type had qualified for the race, and seventeen years since the last time one had won.

-Final race for the Mallard

 In 1972, Hurtubise drove the Mallard in an IndyCar race at Michigan in 1972, qualifying 26th (last) and finishing 23rd.
-He drove the same car a year earlier at the Pocono 500, qualifying 33rd (last) and finishing 30th.
-This would be the last time a front-engine car ran in an IndyCar race.
+He drove the same car a year earlier at the Pocono 500, qualifying 33rd (last) and finishing thirtieth.
+This would be the last time a front-engine car would ever run in an IndyCar race.

 NASCAR career

-In 1957, Hurtubise started his NASCAR career running two races.
-Over the next twenty years, he would race 36 races, winning one race at Atlanta Motor Speedway, and amassing eleven top ten finishes.
+In 1957, Hurtubise started his NASCAR Cup career running two races.
+Over the next twenty years he would enter 36 races, winning one race at Atlanta Motor Speedway, and amassing eleven top ten finishes.